mongodb/sample-apps-nyu/FindWithScalarFields/README.md

 ```

-Retrieves documents where the order placed date is between the start date and the end date.
+This method illustrates a range query by date.
+It takes the start and end dates of the **order placed date** as parameters.
+It returns a list of only those orders where the **order placed date** falls between the start and end dates.
+Using projection, only the order **total** field is returned and the '_id' field is explicitly excluded.

 ## Running the tests